joeFunction/iReact/README.md

 As a user, I want to be able to create my favorie music list that I can quickly access and will be organized by the artist and music style.

 ## Usage:
-If you are a musician, DJ or just a music enthusiast this app will save you time and hassle when playing your favorite songs.
+If you are a music enthusiast this app will save you time and hassle when playing your favorite songs.

 ## Functionality:
 Once in the application, the user is given the option to Log In.
 Once logged the user can type an artist, music, or genre name in the search bar, after the results are rendered the user will have the option to create a list and save it.